hellofromusama/hellofromusama/README.md

 ## I'm a FrontEnd Developer and Learner!

-- 🌱 I’m currentl a Node.Js Developer.
+- 🌱 I’m currentlly a Node.Js Developer.
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about Skills